Stop rewarding people based on Performance; start Promoting Potential.

 • You can learn more about the employee wants and preferences and define needs, goals, challenges, and other data.

-• It places you as the expert in the discussion, presenting the value you bring to the table.
+• It places you as the expert in the discussion, presenting your value.

 Open-Ended Rapport-Building Questions